bradhowes/keystrokecountdown/README.md

 ![](images/inlineMath.png)

-(sorry for the images, but Github's own [markup](https://github.com/github/markup/issues/274) code base does not support math typesetting at this time)
+Sorry for the images, but Github's own [markup](https://github.com/github/markup/issues/274) code base does not support math typesetting at this time.

 ## Thanks